RexDjere/RHCSA/README.md

 - When you run Zim, you'll want to open the zim folder as a notebook.
 Once you do, you'll be able to navigate/edit all of the wiki pages.
 - Freemind will allow you to open and edit the mindmaps, and Anki will allow you to view/edit the flashcards.
 - git/git-gui will allow you to checkout the study guide, edit parts of it if you wish, and create pull requests to update the master branch.
-- I'lll periodically export the latest version of the Anki flashcards to the anki directory.
+- I'll periodically export the latest version of the Anki flashcards to the anki directory.

 Enjoy the definitive RHCSA Study Guide!